Tyrn/wei/the-insider-en.typ

      "What the heck?!"

      "We, " Kissur said, "are going to Mr. Ireda.
-The man was nice to  you - you should express your gratitude."
+The man was nice to  you---you should express your gratitude."

      "But..."
 Bemish started.